 If you need to get back to your office desk for lunch, you can easily pick up any of these dishes at their deli counter for takeaway.

 I sat down to admire the interior architecture with my healthy mixture of orange, beet, and chickpea on a bed of greens called the O’Beet Salad.
 On the side, I also ordered an Organic Chamomile Tea.
-I would love to come back for Green Common Landmark’s chef-cooked Beyond Meat meals – goodness knows if I tried to cook a patty myself, it’d be a disaster.
+I would love to return for Green Common Landmark’s chef-cooked Beyond Meat meals – goodness knows if I tried to cook a patty myself, it’d be a disaster.

 Psst… I’ve already been back at Green Common Landmark twice already!
 Although I could’ve gotten get my groceries at the Green Common branches elsewhere, I decided to slow down with a cup of tea in Central before doing so.
 It’s such a convenient one-stop shop.
 And c’mon, the interior design by Editecture cannot be competed against.